mkudija/mkudija.github.io/reading/2018_Books.md

 - *Invisible Enemies: Stories of Infectious Disease* by Jeanette Farrell
 - *Grant* by Ron Chernow
 - *Leonardo da Vinci* by Walter Isaacson
+- *At Home: A Short History of Private Life* by Bill Bryson
+- *Resisting Happiness* by Matthew Kelly